 The road is paved in moderation

-The crowd is kind and quick to pull you in
+The crowd is kind and quick to pull you

 Welcome to the middle ground